HindCodes/Pizza-Restaurant/README.md

 ## 🍕Pizza Restaurant App🍕

-I built this project following a tutorial to further expand my knowledge on new technologies such as React Next.js, MongoDB, & Postman.
+I built this project following a tutorial to further expand my knowledge on new technologies such as React, Next.js, MongoDB, & Postman.
 In building this project I learned:

-- I’m currently working on Full Stack Realtime Chat Messaging App with Authentication & SMS Notifications

-- I’m hoping to get hired as a Full Stack Web Developer

-- All of my projects are available at https://github.com/HindCodes

-- I am hoping to create a blog explaining coding basics!
-Stay tuned...
+- How to create a Next.js App and utilize different node packages....

-- Ask me about react, javascript,

-- How to reach me hindcodes101@gmail.com

 ## 👉The Feature Page:
 ![image](https://github.com/HindCodes/restaurant/assets/121991962/91671b8b-6761-4bd1-9b42-73128e4941eb)